-Take the notable SolarWinds hack, for example, which allegedly stemmed from an intern using “solarwinds123” as a password and then sharing those credentials internally.
+When they succeed in breaching a company’s accounts, they can cause millions in damages.
+Take the SolarWinds hack, for example, which allegedly stemmed from an intern using “solarwinds123” as a password and then sharing those credentials internally.

 Brute force attacks

-Account lockout policies are a response to traditional brute force attacks and prompt the account to lock after several—often three or five—failed login attempts.
+Account lockout policies are the best way to defend against brute-force attacks.
+They lock the account down after several failed login attempts (often three or five).
 Microsoft explains that “limiting the number of failed sign-ins that can be performed nearly eliminates the effectiveness of such attacks.”